herowell/vimdesktop/README.md

 - Aug.
 11 2018: Add support for Outlook

 Todo List:
-- enable ff&fv when reply/forward/new email instead of showing a find/replace messagebox when f trigger
+- enable ff&fv when reply/forward/new email instead of showing a find/replace messagebox when f key triggered

 ### Below information referenced from original developer:
 ---